keymetrics/doc-pm2/en/enterprise/guides/webchecks.md

 ![Webchecks](https://raw.githubusercontent.com/keymetrics/branding/master/screenshots/enterprise/webchecks/overview_multiple.png)

-When monitoring your infrastructure, two path exists : monitoring from the inside or from outside.
-The whole Enterprise product is mostly a monitoring tool to know what's happening inside.
-The Webcheck feature is the other side : monitoring your applications the outside.
+When monitoring your infrastructure, there are two paths : you can monitor from the inside or from the outside.
+The whole Enterprise product is mostly a monitoring tool that allows you to know what's happening inside.
+The Webcheck feature helps you monitor your applications from the outside.

 It allows you to configure any endpoint to be checked by our workers.
 It can be a http, https or tcp application.
 Of course like the alerting system, you are able to get alerted on few metrics like the latency of your application.
-You can also choose how and who will receive a notifications.
+You can also choose how and who will receive a notification.

 You can get the details of a webcheck by clicking on the **zoom icon** at the top left of each webcheck, you will then be able to check all metrics value over time: